Mortgage Calculator (Free Monthly Repayment Calculator)

 How Much Deposit Do You Need?

-Most lenders require a minimum deposit of 5โ€“20% of the property price.
-A larger deposit means a smaller loan, lower monthly payments and less total interest.
-A deposit of 20% or more typically gives access to better interest rates.
+Most lenders require a minimum deposit of between 5% and 20% of the property price.
+A larger deposit means a smaller loan, lower monthly payments and less total interest paid over the life of the mortgage.
+A deposit of 20% or more typically gives access to better interest rates and a wider choice of mortgage products.
+The minimum deposit required varies by country and lender so always check with your local lender or mortgage broker for specific requirements.

 Should You Make Extra Repayments?

-Yes โ€” extra repayments are one of the best financial decisions you can make.
-Even $100-200 extra per month can save tens of thousands in interest and cut years off your loan term.
-Use the extra payment field above to see exactly how much you’d save.
+Yes — extra repayments are one of the most effective financial decisions a homeowner can make.
+Even a small additional payment each month can save tens of thousands over the life of a mortgage and significantly reduce your loan term.
+Use the extra payment field in the calculator above to see exactly how much you would save.
+Always check with your lender whether early repayment charges apply before making large lump sum payments.

 FAQs